How to Create a Strong Canadian Resume

 The Canadian Resume Format

 The Canadian resumes use two formats; the traditional reverse-chronological resume and the functional resume.
 The traditional reverse-chronological resume is commonly used; it focuses on the applicant’s employment history.
 It is the format that Canadian employers and hiring personnel are familiar with.
-So, we’ll focus on this one since it is the best format to use if you want to land a job in Canada.
+So, it is essential to know how to create a strong CV for them.

 📇 The Resume Header